nxt3d/ensips/ensips/avid.md

 ## Security Considerations

 AVID ensures integrity, not origin.
 Authenticity depends on control of the ENS name.
 While ENS does not guarantee the trustworthiness of data, it allows full inspection, which can include ERC-3668 offchain data and onchain verifications.
-Data resolution occurs via ENS using the `ensr:` URI scheme, ensuring data is anchored to the ENS name.
+Data resolution occurs via ENS records using the `ensr:` URI scheme, ensuring data is anchored to the ENS name.

 ## Copyright